buttonsrtoys/registrar/README.md

     final myModel = Registrar.get<MyModel>();

-`Registrar` is lazy, meaning it will not build the model until its first `get`.
+Registrar is lazy, meaning it will not build the model until its first `get`.
 For times where you already have your instance, you can add that to the registry directly:

     Registrar<MyModel>(
       instance: myModel,
       child: MyWidget(),
     );

-If more than one instance of a model of the same type is needed, you can add a unique name:
+If more than one instance of a model of the same type is needed, you can specify a unique name:

     Registrar<MyModel>(
       builder: () => MyModel(),